 There will be several opportunities to see a live ballet or symphony perform in Chicago this month.

-The Chicago Symphony will also have a handful of performances this month, including Casablanca in Concert on February 11th and 13th.
+The Chicago Symphony will also have a handful of performances this month, including Tchaikovsky and Shostakovich on February 23rd, 24th, and 27th.

 Many of Chicago’s biggest attractions have entry fees.